news & events Our researchers are on the forefront of innovation and are making headlines around the world

 Advancing discovery through innovation, collaboration, and inclusive excellence in research.

 Our annual research poster session is a wonderful opportunity to reflect on the strength of our research mission and programs, to appreciate the scope, quality, and distinction of the science, and to launch new partnerships through vibrant, robust conversations.
-Let us celebrate the future as we join together in advancing discovery through innovation, collaboration, and inclusive excellence in research!
+Join us as we celebrate the future of innovation, collaboration, and inclusive excellence in research!

 UF Health